lukemcraig/AudioSearch/README.md

 https://www.ee.columbia.edu/~dpwe/papers/Wang03-shazam.pdf

-Create and search a database of audio fingerprints
+Usage:

 positional arguments:
-  d             the root directory of the library of mp3s
+* d             the root directory of the library of mp3s to insert or test

 optional arguments:
-  -h, --help    show this help message and exit --insert      to insert into the database instead of testing --plot        whether to plot the algorithm -processes p  the number of processes to use during insertion -noise n      noise type (White or Pub)
+*  --insert      to insert into the database instead of testing
+*  --plot        whether to plot the algorithm
+* -processes p  the number of processes to use during insertion
+*  -noise n      noise type (White or Pub)

 Dependencies: